Seasonal App

 Seasonal-User-Flows_v20200405

-3 - Ideate
+STEP 3 - IDEATE

 After the research and the definition phase, it was time to use Figma to create grid-based wireframes that would illustrate the structure and hierarchy of the content on the different screens that would allow a user to perform the main tasks.

 In order to discover issues early on, after creating a prototype with InVision, I developed a usability test with Maze.
-These two steps will be discussed further in the next phases, i.e. the Prototype and the Test phase.
+These two steps will be discussed further in the next two phases, i.e. the Prototype and the Test phase.

 Before starting with the UI design, I created a moodboard on Pinterest, that would show the look and feel of Seasonal's branding I had in mind.
 Once the branding's starting point was set, I created a logo that would best represent Seasonal, and a style tile that would define the elements I would later use in its UI design.